 More about the Mammal collections at The Field Museum.

-If your envisioned use of the Field Museum's collections involves destructive sampling, please see our destructive sampling policy.
+If your envisioned use of the Field Museum's collections involves destructive sampling, including all genetic sampling, please see our destructive sampling policy.
+Providing all information needed for a decision will speed the processing of your request.

 Visit The Osgood Files -- pages about the Division's eminent second curator